The biggest reason people don’t take the time to walk their dogs is because they feel as though they can’t safely walk their dogs.

 I really hope you’ll give my methods a try.
 As I said before, any type of training—including leash training—takes time.
 But when you’re persistent, I promise that the hard work will pay off.

-For additional tools, tips, and resources on everything from potty training to dog aggression, I invite you to check out the rest of my blog.
+For additional tools, tips, and resources on everything from potty training to dog aggression, I invite you to check out a blog post where I share my secret to training over 77,000 dogs successfully!

 ~Doggy Dan 🙂